home

 • The program can write and print checks for you, apparently, but somehow I doubt this feature's usefulness.
 Who writes many checks anymore, anyway?

-Simply Money isn't fancy graphics and watch-them-once-if-at-all videos.
+As you can tell from the screenshots above, Simply Money has no fancy graphics or watch-them-once-if-at-all videos.
 Simply Money will allow you to track your checking and savings balances, your credit-card and loan accounts, and monitor your investments (to some degree) and track your net worth.
-If you don't have $50 or $80 to shell out for Quicken or Money — and don't forget their annual upgrades that you aren't supposed to be able to do without — but if you want to start managing your finances seriously, then a less-than-$10 investment in Simply Money sure looks like a good way to go, from my point of view.
+If you don't have $50 or $80 to shell out for Quicken — and don't forget the annual upgrades that you aren't supposed to be able to do without — but you want to start managing your finances seriously, then a less-than-$10 investment in Simply Money sure looks like a good way to go, from my point of view.

 As a side note, I see that the Simply Media website announces that Simply Money is bug-free.
 This isn't true, as I found a few problems with the Help files and the linking system therein.
 No big deal, though.
 It's the number-crunching and data-tracking that users should be concerned about, and Simply Money appears to handle those items quite nicely.